 The City of Kemmerer, Wyoming (the City), operates as an incorporated governmental entity within the State of Wyoming.
-The City operates under the Council-Mayor form of government and provides the following services: public safety (police and fire), culture-recreation, public improvements, planning and zoning, and general administrative services.

-The airport activity is accounted for as an enterprise fund.
+The City operates under the Council-Mayor form of government and provides the following services: public safety (police and fire), culture-recreation, streets and public improvements, community development, planning and zoning, and general administrative services.
+In addition, the City operates and airport which is accounted for as an enterprise fund.